 The Government of New Zealand also seems eager to recruit expats, with an enticing website for people planning to move to the country.

 Neighboring Australia also offers expats a great place to live, ranking in third place for quality of life and second for physical and mental well-being.

-However expats in Germany did raise concern about the high cost of buying property.
+However, expats in Germany did raise a concern about the high cost of buying a property.
 Other respondents said that whilst people in Germany generally speak English, you need to learn the local language in order to be able to truly feel at home.

 The United Arab Emirates (UAE) continues to attract young expats with high-paying jobs, ranking in at number one for disposable income and sixth for career progression.

 This wealthy country also offers good accommodation and pleasant working environments, alongside world-famous shopping malls and hotels.
 However, the culture can be unfamiliar for Western expats, with some struggling to adapt to the more conservative cultural practices.

 Unsurprisingly Vietnam ranks highly for disposable income in the Expat Explorer Survey, but you might be surprised that it also ranks in the top ten for work-life balance and reaching career potential.